-Tokens take a piece of information from the Campaignion system and allow you to display it in a supporter email, counter bar or an email to target.
-In order for you to be able to add a piece of information using a token, it has to already be stored either in Campaignion itself (for target data) or in the user's session.
+Tokens take a piece of information from the Campaignion system and allow you to display it in a progress bar,later form step, email to the supporter or an email to target.
+In order for you to be able to add a piece of information using a token, it has to already be stored either in Campaignion itself or in the user's session.

 This means that when you want to use supporter data, you must have first stored that data in the session.
-Simply put, this means that the user has to enter this information and click on a submit button.
+In other words, the user has to have entered this information and clicked on a submit button.
 So you can only display information using tokens from the second page of your action onwards.
 They won't work on landing pages.